VitorSoer/mongodb/src/course-01/crud/02-insertOne.md

-1 - Create and switch to the database:
+1 - Create and switch to database:

 ```console
 use flights